 The Constrained application protocol (CoAP) is a protocol of the application layer.
 It is intended to be used on constrained devices for machine to machine (M2M) communication over IP based networks.
-Currently CoAP has the state of an IETF internet draft [168] and is work in progress.
-However, CoAP is already used in several research projects in the area of sensor networks [169][170][171] and the Internet of things (IoT) [172].
+Since June 2014 CoAP has been ratified as IETF Standard RFC-7252 [168].
+CoAP is already used in several research projects in the area of sensor networks [169][170][171] and the Internet of things (IoT) [172].
 CoAP is very similar to the Hypertext Transfer Protocol (HTTP) as sown in Figure 15 but is adapted to resource constrained devices and networks.
 Therefor it is a RESTful protocol that uses the well-known methods GET to get resources, POST to modify them, PUT to create new resources and DELETE to delete them.
 The methods are handled in a request response scheme in an asynchronous way.
 The payload can be any text which includes JSON, XML, EXI and many more.
 Especially the possibility to use CoAP together with EXI has a good perspective in the M2M communication on constrained networks and devices [173].
 In contrast to HTTP, CoAP uses UDP instead of TCP on the transport layer.
 This reduces the overhead that is made on this layer.
 Nevertheless CoAP has the possibility to handle reliability, fragmentation and deduplication of messages on its own if needed.
 Additionally CoAP reduces overhead by coding the message header in a binary way.
 The efficiency is further enhanced by the possibility to cache CoAP messages on less constrained devices by providing the Max-Age header option.
 Because of the similarity to HTTP there is the possibility of cross-protocol-proxies between CoAP and HTTP networks to raise interoperability to other networks like the internet.